modonnell-ag/bookApp/README.md

     * tests will run automatically upon changes being made while running guard, and the full suite can be run by hitting the enter key in the guard console

-To run the guard console, open a separate terminal window, navigate to the root of the project and enter: `guard`
+To run the guard console, open a separate terminal window, navigate to the root of the project and enter: `guard`.
+To stop the guard console, press `q`.